-Those of you who lost an hour yesterday either went to church an hour early or showed up bleary eyed for losing that extra hour of sleep.
+Those of you who lost an hour yesterday either went to church an hour early or showed up bleary-eyed for losing that extra hour of sleep.

 For most writers, it is hard to find the rhythm in life to free up the concentrated time necessary to write quality work.
-I know one author who got up at 5 am every morning and wrote until 7 am when the rest of the house woke up for school and the rest of the day.
+I know one author who got up at 5 a.m. every morning and wrote until 7 a.m. when the rest of the house woke up for school and the rest of the day.
 He completed more than a dozen nonfiction books this way.

 My question for readers is this, if you are willing to share: What do you do to schedule the amount of time needed to pursue your writing?
 Please comment below with tips and tricks that you use.
+I ran a version of this post a few years ago, and the comment section generated some delightful responses.
+Be sure to read them and add your own!

 Remember that everyone is at a different stage of life.
 Some have toddlers who only rest briefly each day.
 Others have regular jobs that demand all their energy.
 Others are retired or have an empty nest and have extra time on their hands.
-No matter the circumstance, the discipline to write must find its way onto the mental calendar.
+No matter the circumstances, the discipline to write must find its way onto the mental calendar.

 Meanwhile, enjoy some trivia about Daylight Saving Time: